 This capital city has plenty of pub crawl bars or ruin bars to choose from.
 Since you don’t have months to find them all while on your one-week vacation to Budapest, let me help you by recommending my top pub crawls in Budapest.

-I was hesitant to put this one on the pub crawl list, but after thinking about it, its garden is like an open-air village pub in the countryside of Hungary.
+For our next Budapest Pub crawl, I was hesitant to put this one on the list, but after thinking about it, its garden is like an open-air village pub in the countryside of Hungary.
 Where the adults are having their beer, yet the kids are hanging out eating ice cream and playing outside.
 So stop by for a nice drink in the evening.

 Koleves Vendeglo is also known as the “Stone Soup Restaurant”.
 You might as well make a reservation and eat off of the restaurant’s eclectic menu that mixes traditional Hungarian food with local Jewish food!
 Everything from matzo ball soup and roast goose to catfish stew with noodles!